 Walking Meditation is Mindfulness Meditation in motion.

 When we walk and meditate at the same time, the idea is to focus on the physical experience of walking to help you develop greater awareness of yourself and your surroundings without allowing yourself to be distracted by your thoughts.
-During our Mindfulness and Meditation workshops, we encourage our guests to try walking meditation by walking up and down the vineyards surrounding the farm.
+During our Connect with Horses Mindfulness and Meditation retreats, I encourage my guests to try walking meditation by walking up and down the vineyards surrounding the farm.
 This makes for the minimum outside distraction, allowing our guests to enjoy walking outside without having to concentrate on the path itself.
-We also invite our guests to do walking meditation with the horses, following in Aurore’s footsteps.
-We encourage our guests to pay particular attention to how fully aware the horses are of their own bodies and at the same time of their environment.
+I also invite my guests to do walking meditation with the horses, following in Aurore’s footsteps.
+I encourage my guests to pay particular attention to how fully aware the horses are of their own bodies and at the same time of their environment.

 How does one do walking meditation?

-please consider buying my book, Mindfulness and Meditation in the south of France. (available in mid-Dec 2016 from Amazon).
+Download a pdf with detailed instructions by clicking here.
+My book, Mindfulness Meditation Options, has a full chapter on walking meditation.
 The book covers mindfulness and meditation in detail.
 Each chapter starts with a letter from a potential workshop participant, explaining her personal problems.
 Each chapter offers a potential solution based on mindfulness and meditation.
 You may even recognise yourself in one of the letters!

 Walking is magic.
 Can’t recommend it highly enough.
 I read that Plato and Aristotle did much of their brilliant thinking together while ambulating.
 The movement, the meditation, the health of the blood pumping, and the rhythm of footsteps… this is a primal way to connect with one’s deeper self. – Paula Cole